mamei-tech/kuberaxpress_magento/README-HOW-INSTALL-ES-LOCALE.md

 1. Language Package Process
 2. Install Spanish Language Pack
-3. How to active Spanish language pack
+3. How to change the language in Admin Panel Magento 2
-4. How to contribute
-5. Supported Magento versions
-6. Notes
-7. Language package authors

 ## 1. Language Package Process